-So with the help of this research and our on-boarding workbook we spent an hour and half reminding ourselves and twenty five marketers of what we can all do to give more power to our messages and have more impact on our bottom line.
+So with the help of this research and our on-boarding workbook, we spent an hour and a half reminding ourselves and twenty-five marketers of what we can all do to give more power to our messages and have more impact on our bottom line.

-The workshop walked through the process of setting marketing objectives with a time frame and measurement criteria; discussed the social media platforms available to marketers and the issues facing each of them; we then brainstormed the vast amount of content that is out there; discussed curated versus created content; and then revisited those age old principles of the marketing funnel.
+The workshop walked through the process of setting marketing objectives with a time frame and measurement criteria; discussed the social media platforms available to marketers and the issues facing each of them; we then brainstormed the vast amount of content that is out there; discussed curated versus created content; then revisited those age-old principles of the marketing funnel.

 We then set everyone a case study to review and produce a funnel based marketing communications plan.
 The two case studies were based on a natural health brand looking to launch a new natural energy supplement for children and a legal firm who were looking to expand their commercial practice.
 These are both areas that we have experience in at Brick – so the results were interesting.